asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 The 4 pixel-quads, within each aligned `4x4` block of pixels, are each processed by [similar SIMD-elements](https://github.com/anholt/mesa/issues/12).

-This fact is exploited by the demo's fragment shader to calculate the partial derivatives of the clip-space-position varying, with respect to the X and the Y directions.
+This fact is exploited by `vkcube` fragment shader to calculate the partial derivatives of the clip-space-position varying, with respect to the X and the Y directions.

-For each (marked by `*`) of the 4 pixels of a pixel-quad, the `dX` and `dY` vectors of a per-pixel varying function
-(such as the clip-space-position in the `vkcube` demo) are:
+For each (marked by `*`) of the 4 pixels of a pixel-quad, the `dX` and `dY` vectors of a per-pixel or per-fragment varying function (such as the clip-space-position in `vkcube`) are:

 ```
     ^ +y                                 ^ +y